Jim Henry (singer): Career

-Barbershop harmony
+Barbershop singing

-Henry is the musical and artistic co-director of the four-time BHS international champion chorus, the Ambassadors of Harmony, a 130-voice men's a cappella ensemble.
+Henry is the musical and artistic co-director of the five-time BHS international champion chorus, the Ambassadors of Harmony, a 130-voice men's a cappella ensemble.
 He took over the reins of direction of the chorus from David Wright in 1990, and since 2013 has co-directed with Jonny Moroni.

-He currently sings bass with and arranges for Crossroads, 2009 BHS International Quartet Champions.
-Crossroads has performed worldwide, has appeared in television and radio broadcasts, and has produced three albums.
+He most recently sang bass with and arranged for Crossroads, 2009 BHS International Quartet Champions.
+Crossroads performed worldwide, appeared in television and radio broadcasts, and produced three albums.
+Henry, along with Brandon Guyton, Mike Slamka, and Fred Farrell formed Crossroads in 2007 as a traditional barbershop harmony quartet, a cappella music styles.
+Crossroads performed worldwide, and also appeared on national TV programs such as Fox & Friends Weekend.

 Henry was previously the bass of the Gas House Gang, 1993 International Quartet Champions.
 The Gas House Gang produced five albums, performed in all fifty states and fifteen countries.
 Their television appearances and radio broadcasts include NBC's Today Show, NPR's Present at the Creation, and PBS specials.
-Henry, along with Brandon Guyton, Mike Slamka, and Fred Farrell formed Crossroads in 2007 as a traditional barbershop harmony quartet, a cappella music styles.
-Crossroads performs worldwide, and has also appeared on national TV programs such as Fox & Friends Weekend.

 Henry travels worldwide as a guest conductor, coach, and lecturer.
 His doctoral thesis was on the origins of barbershop harmony.
 He is a contributing author for the Encyclopedia of American Gospel Music and the Grove Dictionary of American Music.
 Henry also served as bass section leader for the Saint Louis Symphony Chorus.